Thank You for Visiting! What a great time to evaluate your exercise, fitness, defense training to KICK 2017 into the BEST YEAR EVER!

-Atlanta Extreme Warrior was founded in early 2010 to expand from and include the principles of more than four decades of Master Joe Corley’s world renowned instruction: Doing the Right Things, For the Right Reasons and With the Right Principles.
-We added 3 courses of instruction at the outset to include Krav Maga, Muay Thai Kickboxing, PKA Kickboxing and Warrior X-Fitness Boot Camps.
-Tai Chi, Yoga, Pilates and Barre Method and more will follow in 2015.
+The Atlanta Extreme Warrior Curriculum includes the principles of more than four decades of Master Joe Corley’s world renowned instruction: Doing the Right Things, For the Right Reasons and With the Right Principles.
+Our courses include American Karate & Tae Kwon Do for the whole family, Krav Maga, Muay Thai & PKA Kickboxing and Warrior Krav Maga Fitness.

-Master Corley had operated his family martial arts program from February, 1967 through the end of 2009.
+Master Corley has operated his family martial arts program for more that 4 decades.
 “It is a real honor and privilege to work with such a great team here at Atlanta Extreme Warrior”, Master Corley said.
 “Our kids and adult students are receiving the very best in instruction from a group of highly proficient and dedicated instructors devoted to the well being of those in their charge.”

 The Physical Elements: